saguijs/sagui/README.md

 Sagui is a modern approach on build infrastructure to front-end projects.
 It follows an opinionated **convention over configuration** approach, providing a solid foundation so that you can focus on writing your code.

+It is currently build around [React](http://reactjs.com/), a but the idea is to modularize it so that it supports other types of projects.

 Right off of the bat you get:

 - JavaScript 2015 language support;